Renewable Energy: Wind Turbine Design

 |July 09, 2014 - July 29, 2014||3||Online||Open||Indrek Kulaots||10696|

-The demand for energy is expected to grow 30% by 2030.
+World energy consumption is expected to grow 30% by 2030.
 What role can engineers play in developing renewable energy sources?
-In this course, you will explore the some of the science, math, and technology that is used to extract energy from renewable resources.
+In this course, you will explore some of the science, math, and technology that is used to extract energy from renewable resources, and learn how to apply engineering concepts and principles to solving renewable energy issues.
 You will:

 Learn more about your instructor for this course.